The Brothers Grunt: Premise

-The series centered on a cast of pale, rubbery, twitchy, yellow-eyed, blue-haired, green-tongued and shirtless humanoids called "The Brothers Grunt" or simply "The Grunts" all of them ostensibly male with prominent bulging varicose veins, generally clumsy and dim-witted, able to bend, twist and contort their bodies into various forms and wandering around in their signature attire of boxer shorts and wingtip shoes.
+The series centered on a cast of pale, rubbery, twitchy, yellow-eyed, blue-haired, green-tongued and shirtless humanoids called "The Brothers Grunt" or simply "The Grunts" all of them ostensibly male with prominent bulging varicose veins, generally clumsy and dim-witted, able to bend, twist and contort their bodies into various forms and in their signature attire of boxer shorts and wingtip shoes.
 Their main food staple is cheese and martinis; nevertheless, they are able to eat other foods (at least potatoes, according to the episode "Not My Potato").

 The Grunts' single parent is a large, floating, mute and morbidly obese male humanoid called Gruntus Primus Maximus or simply "The Maximus", often leaking various noxious bodily fluids, to whom they are born as embryos inside skin warts, much in the way of the common Surinam toad.
 They live in a monastery in an unspecified location in the American wilderness, which the sewers lead to.

 A group is formed, composed of five of a group of sextuplets born from the Maximus in a rare occurrence, in a quest to bring back their sixth brother, Perry, who has abandoned his involuntary position of "Chosen One" (leader of their order) and is now living the "high life" among human beings (who seem to deal with the bizarre nature of the Grunts by ignoring them and pretending everything is normal).

 Due to the Grunts being practically silent characters, whose speech mostly consists of grunts with occasional subtitles (hence the name), most of the humor relies on physical comedy, particularly the Grunts enduring heaps of physical abuse.
 In music video segments that are intervened with some episodes, supervised by Kathy Karp, there are additional animated portions of the main characters grunting.